Need help now?

 • “Do you want me to come with you?”

-There are many things you can do to support a friend with a mental health concern, but it’s important that you know you don’t have to do it alone.
+There are many things you can do to support a friend with a mental health concern, but it’s important to know that you don’t have to do it alone.
 Sometimes we need extra help for our friends, and that can involve sharing a concern about a friend with someone else.
 This can feel very personal, and you may worry about breaking a friend’s trust.
 But there are important differences between secrecy and privacy.

 • Secrecy involves not telling anyone information, even people who need it.

 • Respecting privacy means sharing only the information needed and only with those who need it, to help someone or keep them safe.
+Doing so can be an important step on their path to feeling better.5

 1 Be There – a resource by jack.org. (n.d.).
 Building Be There.